gerryyang2025/awesome-share/README.md

 > 🏗️ Jekyll-powered knowledge repository | 📝 Dev tutorials • 🎓 English learning • ✨ Life logs

-This is a personal blog built with **Jekyll**, serving as my curated knowledge repository.
+This is a personal blog built with [Jekyll](https://jekyllrb.com/), serving as my curated knowledge repository.
 I document technical insights from software development, share practical strategies for English language learning, and reflect on meaningful life experiences.
 Through concise articles and tutorials, I aim to solidify my understanding while offering value to fellow developers, language learners, and curious minds exploring the intersection of technology and personal growth.

 # Blog Philosophy